China Timeline

 2015

-Fluor's Shanghai office executed the pre-front-end engineering and design (pre-FEED) support, FEED and detailed engineering, procurement and construction management for the plant, which included process units with supporting infrastructure, utilities and offsite facilities for the production of INA.
-The INA plant is one of the first self-performed comprehensive FEED projects to be done in China and is also one of the first FEED projects executed entirely by a local Chinese team.
+Fluor's Shanghai office assisted a joint venture between BASF and Sinopec with a facility located in Maoming, China.
+We executed the pre-front-end engineering and design (pre-FEED) support, FEED and detailed engineering, procurement and construction management for the plant, which included process units with supporting infrastructure, utilities and offsite facilities for the production of iso-nonanol (INA).
+The INA plant was one of the first self-performed comprehensive FEED projects to be done in China and also one of the first FEED projects executed entirely by a local Chinese team.

 2016